NEOSidekick/NEOSidekick.AiAssistant/README.md

 ### Image Description Generator

-Image alternative texts are essential for SEO and accessibility.
-With good image descriptions, you can help Google and screen readers to understand your images.
+With this tool, you can create image descriptions for the media browser and save them in the title or description field of the media asses.
+These help you better search for images in the media browser and can be used as fallback alternative text for an image.
+They are optimized as image alternative texts for SEO and accessibility.

-[Read the tutorial](https://neosidekick.com/en/product/features/image-description-generator) on how create dozens of image descriptions in no time.
+[Read the tutorial](https://neosidekick.com/en/product/features/image-description-generator) on how create dozens of image descriptions in no time, and use them as image fallback alternative texts.

 ![Alternate-Image-Text-Generator.png](docs%2FAlternate-Image-Text-Generator.png)